theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-swagger-inspector.md

 ---
 layout: page
-title: Running a yunIO Service in SwaggerHub Explore
+title: Running a yunIO Service in Swagger Inspector
-description: Running a yunIO Service in SwaggerHub Explore
+description: Running a yunIO Service in Swagger Inspector
 permalink: /:collection/:path
 weight: 2
 ---

-The following article shows how to run a yunIO service in SwaggerHub Explore.
+The following article shows how to run a yunIO service in Swagger Inspector.

-SwaggerHub Explore is an OpenAPI design and documentation tool that allows validation of APIs and automatic creation of OpenAPI files for any end point you call.
+Swagger Inspector is an OpenAPI design and documentation tool that allows validation of APIs and automatic creation of OpenAPI files for any end point you call.
-For more information on the SwaggerHub Explore, see [SwaggerHub Explore Documentation](https://support.smartbear.com/swaggerhub-explore/docs/en/get-started.html).
+For more information on the Swagger Inspector, see [Swagger Inspector Documentation](https://support.smartbear.com/swaggerhub-explore/docs/en/get-started.html).

 ### Prerequisites in yunIO